 I now find I can fill a tank to within 0.2% oxygen time and time again.
 Very easy and safe.

-There is more information at Nitrox Made Easy Web Site.
+There is more information about oxygen sticks at Nitrox Made Easy Web Site.